clappia-dev/clappia-mcp/README.md

 A Python-based MCP server that provides a comprehensive interface for interacting with the Clappia platform.
 This server enables programmatic management of Clappia applications, forms, submissions, and more.

+Clappia is a no-code platform that allows businesses, operations teams, and non-developers to create custom apps—like inspection forms, approval workflows, field data collection tools, internal dashboards, and more—without writing a single line of code.
+It's used across industries for automating manual processes, digitizing paperwork, and improving operational efficiency.
+[Click here](https://www.clappia.com) to learn more.

 ## Features

 -  **App Management**